About The Campaign

 Why are plastic bags bad for the Bay?

 Plastic bags pollute our waters, smother wetlands and entangle and kill animals.
-In fact, approximately one million plastic bags pollute San Francisco Bay each year.
-Bay trash flows into the ocean to join the Great Pacific Garbage Patch, an area estimated at twice the size of Texas where plastic particles are more abundant than plankton.
+Trash flows from our city streets into storm drains, which empty into the Bay.
+Ocean tides carry Bay trash out to the Great Pacific Garbage Patch, an area estimated at twice the size of Texas where plastic particles are more abundant than plankton.